twolfson/twolfson.com/articles/bdd-pipe-dreams.md

   "date": "2012/09/09"
 }

 Below are my most recent pipe dreams for BDD.
 While the example is based on testing a UI, it is applicable to anything as does BDD.
+Also, I did make a point to mention these thoughts while at NodeConf SummerCamp 2012, so hopefully these thoughts will start spreading more prevalently.

 The following would be a set of files located inside of the `tests` directory of an application.
 Each JSON file acts as a set of BDD tests but does not actually contain any of the driving/testing responsibilities.
 This is the purest separation that BDD can give us -- separating behavior from implementation.